Freyja-moth/os/README.md

-A basic operating system written in rust following [this](https://os.phil-opp.com/).
+A basic operating system written in rust following [this](https://os.phil-opp.com/) tutorial.

 ## Running